Dish results beat estimates as subscriber losses slow

 Analysts on average had expected earnings of 71 cents per share and revenue of $3.44 billion, according to Thomson Reuters I/B/E/S.

-Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Anil D'Silva
+Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Anil D'Silva and Jonathan Oatis